-The United States faces a challenge in obtaining China's cooperation in counterproliferation (e.g., interdiction of shipments, inspections, or intelligence-sharing), given its long-lasting negative and emotional reaction to U.S. inspection in 1993 of the PRC ship, Yinhe, which was suspected of carrying chemicals for Iran.
-Also, China may have greater doubts about the credibility of U.S. intelligence after President Bush launched the highly controversial war on Iraq in 2003 and failed to find WMD in Iraq.
+On May 31, 2003, in Poland, President Bush announced the Proliferation Security Initiative (PSI) to step up multinational efforts at interdiction and intelligence-sharing.
+The United States faces a challenge in obtaining China's cooperation in counter-proliferation (e.g., interdiction of shipments, inspections, or intelligence-sharing), given its long-lasting negative and emotional reaction to U.S. inspection in 1993 of the PRC ship, Yinhe, which was suspected of carrying chemicals for Iran.
+Also, China might have greater doubts about the credibility of U.S. intelligence after President Bush launched the highly controversial war on Iraq in 2003 and failed to find WMD in Iraq.
+The 9/11 Commission issued its final report on July 22, 2004, and it urged that the United States encourage China (and Russia) to join the PSI, among many recommendations.